siemens/gencmpclient/README.md

 ```
 sudo apt install libssl-dev
 ```
-while `apt install ssh wget git make gcc` usually is not needed as far as these tools are pre-installed.
+while `apt install wget git make gcc` usually is not needed as far as these tools are pre-installed.

 Using the [CPP-VM](https://ccp.siemens.com/docs/meta-siemens/docs/getting-started/), all prerequisites are available out of the box.